RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 ### Documentation

 ### Demos
-The Demos folder Contains 4 Demos in source code form ready to be compiled using the GNU compiler toolchain for Sega Saturn.
+The Demos folder contains 4 Demos in source code form ready to be compiled using the GNU compiler toolchain for Sega Saturn.

 #### BiPlane Demo
 Compile with: GNU 2.7+ (GCC for SH2))